semantic-flow/sflo/docs/data/notes/4cfum6mrz7w7prcmytk4v5x.md

-The physical representation of a [[concept.mesh.resource.element.flow.data]] dataset
+The filesystem folder of a [[resource.node-component.flow.data]] dataset